ciscoheat/sveltekit-superforms/README.md

 - Automatically coerces the string data from `FormData` into correct types.
 - For advanced data structures, forget about the limitations of `FormData` - Send your forms as devalued JSON, transparently.
 - Generates default form values from validation schemas.
-- Client-side validators for direct feedback.
+- Support for multiple forms on the same page.
 - Proxy objects for handling data conversions to string and back again.
+- Client-side validators for immediate user feedback.
-- Provide unparallelled feedback with auto-updating timers for long response times, based on [The 3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/).
+- Provide long response time feedback with auto-updating timers, based on [The 3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/).
 - Even more care for the user: No form data loss, by preventing error page rendering as default.
 - Hook into a number of events for full control over submitting, `ActionResult` and validation updates.
 - Complete customization with options like `applyAction`, `invalidateAll`, `autoFocus`, `resetForm`, etc...